callmeEthan/FlashyBar/README.md

 # FlashyBar
-A simple bar with a flash effect moving from left to right to indicate activity Rewrite for easier general use.
+A simple bar with a flash effect moving across the bar to indicate activity Rewrite for easier general use.

 ## Usage